Hydrophyllum appendiculatum (Appendaged Waterleaf)

 Detailed Information

-[photo of flowers] Loose clusters 2 to 3 inches across of pinkish purple to lavender flowers at the tips of stems and branches that arise above the leaves.
-The terminal flowers in the cluster open first (cyme).
-Flowers are ½ to ¾ inch across, saucer to bell shaped, with 5 oval petals fused at the base, 5 slender white stamens with dark purplish tips.
+[photo of flowers] Loose branching clusters of stalked, pinkish purple to lavender flowers at branch tips and arising from upper leaf axils, the clusters commonly rising above the leaves.
+Flowers are saucer to bell shaped, about ½ inch (9 to 14 mm) long with 5 oval petals fused at the base and 5 slender white stamens with dark purplish tips.

-[photo of calyx] Calyx and stalks are hairy, the 5 calyx lobes narrowly triangular and about 2/3 as long as the petals, with small, folded back appendages alternating with the lobes.
+[photo of calyx] The calyx cupping the flower has 5 narrowly triangular lobes about 2/3 as long as the petals, with small, folded back appendages alternating with the lobes.
+Flower stalks and the calyx are covered in a mix of long and short spreading hairs.

 Leaves and stems: Leaf attachment: alternate Leaf type: lobed Leaf type: simple

-[photo of leaves] Leaves are simple and alternate, oval to round in outline.
-Lower leaves are 2 to 6 inches long and wide, on a long stalk with 5 to 7 dominant lobes and shallower lobes along the edges, all lobes pointed at the tip with shallow, irregular teeth around the edges.
-Upper leaves are reduced in size, often just 3 shallow lobes.
+[photo of leaves] Leaves are alternate, broadly oblong to nearly round in outline, shallowly to deeply lobed.
+Lower leaves are 2 to 6 inches (6 to 15 cm) long and wide, typically with 5 to 7 dominant lobes, and shallower lobes or large irregular teeth along the edges, all lobes pointed at the tip.
+Upper leaves are reduced in size, often with just 3 or 5 shallow lobes.
 Upper leaf surface is covered with soft scattered hairs.
-Stems are weak and covered in long hairs, the mass of branches often supported by surrounding vegetation.
+Early leaves commonly have pale splotches on the upper surface, which fade with age.
+Stems are single from the base, erect to ascending, branched, and covered in a mix of long and short hairs.

 Notes: